IceBerge421/markdown-cv/index.md

 Heslep, D.G. and **Berge, PS**.
 (2021).
 "MAPPING DISCORD'S DARKSIDE: DISTRIBUTED HATE NETWORKS ON DISBOARD".
 Paper presented at AoIR 2021: The 22nd Annual Conference of the Association of Internet Researchers.
 October 13–16, 2021, Virtual Event: AoIR.
 Retrieved from [http://spir.aoir.org](https://spir.aoir.org/ojs/index.php/spir/article/view/12183).

 `2021`
 **Berge, PS**.
 (2021).
 “Rotten and Possessed: Control and Hellblade: Senua’s Sacrifice as Models of Outmersive Game Design,” in Proceedings of the 32nd ACM Conference on Hypertext and Social Media (HT’21).
 August 30 – September 2, 2021, Virtual Event, Ireland.
-ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3465336.3475094
+ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3465336.3475094.

 `2021`
 **Berge, PS**.
 (2021).
 “SHOW YOUR DEDICATION:” VR Games and Outmersion.
 In 2021 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), Lisbon, Portugal [Virtual conference for COVID-19], March 27 – April 3, 2021, p.
 737-738.
-Extended abstract. [doi: 10.1109/VRW52623.2021.00251](https://doi.org/10.1109/VRW52623.2021.00251). **Winner of the IEEE VR Doctoral Consortium Best Presentation Award**
+Extended abstract. [doi: 10.1109/VRW52623.2021.00251](https://doi.org/10.1109/VRW52623.2021.00251). **Winner of the IEEE VR Doctoral Consortium Best Presentation Award.**

 `2021`
 Awadhi, A., **Berge, PS**, Dwyer, S., Lovett, S., McQuaid, S., & Woolbright, L. (2021).
 Role-Playing Peer Review: Games and Gatekeepers.
 Engaged Learning Experience accepted for presentation at the meeting of the College Conference on Composition and Communications.
 April 7–10, 2021, Virtual Event: Spokane, WA.
 (Re-accepted from 2020.
 Cancelled due to COVID-19).